davidkane9/creditr/TO-DO.md

 ** Handle the incompatible options correctly.
 The calling function can have a recovery or a recovery.var argument.
 It should not have both.
 Same with maturity.var and tenor.var.
 Also, notional and notional.var.
 ** Maybe check.inputs only returns the variables that you specify.
 That is, if you only pass in a date.var, spread.var and tenor.var, then the return data frame has three columns, date, spread and tenor.
 This give less freedome since you can't pass in a bunch of other variables, but I don't think (?) that any of our functions need that freedom.

+* Of all the variables, Rec Risk 01 was the most problematic, which is strange because its code is almost identical to IR.DV01 and spread.DV01.
+Perhaps it is that the default recovery rate is different in different indices.
+Seems to be 0.4 in the US but 0.35 in Japan.

 * Things to fix in CDS.Rnw
 ** Read and completely understand the current version three times.
 ** There is too much cruft, too many LaTeX packages and so on.
 Delete everything (e.g., \usepackage{Sweave}) that is not being used.